 Table 3.1.
 Fishing fleets included in the operating model, based on the selectivities of fleets active historically in the Atlantic.
+The data described are those used in the conditioning.
 Catch and length composition by fleet are prepared by year, quarter, and strata from the revised CATDIS (Kimoto et al., 2021) The columns of “Strata” and “Quarter” list the strata and quarters that have catches in the revised CATDIS.